The role of counting quantifiers in laminar set systems: Transducing laminar trees

-First assume that $\ell$ is odd and therefore $t=p_\ell$ is fully-branched.
+First assume that $\ell$ is odd and therefore $t=p_\ell$ is fully-branched (see right two part of \cref{fig:claim14}).
 Hence, every child of $t$ must be the ancestor of a node in $B\subseteq A$.
-Therefore, by property $(\ast)$, every child of $t$ must be contained in $S$.
+By property $(\ast)$, every child of $t$ must be contained in $S$.
 But this contradicts the fact that $S$ is thin.

-On the other hand, assume $\ell$ is even and, therefore, $t=p_\ell$ is single-branched.
+On the other hand, assume $\ell$ is even and, therefore, $t=p_\ell$ is single-branched (see left part of \cref{fig:claim14}).
 Let $t'$ be the child of $t$ that is either a leaf or fully branched, and which exists due to (iv).
 By statement $(\ast)$, we know that $t'\in S$ and therefore cannot be a leaf as $S$ only contains inner nodes of $T$.
 Because $t'\in S$ we know that $H^\uparrow_{A_{t'}}$ is a representative tree and therefore $t'$ has only one child contained in $H^\uparrow_{A_{t'}}$ by (RT2).
 By \cref{obs:atLeastTwoChildren} $t'$ has at least two children and hence there is a child $t''$ of $t'$ such that $T_{t''}$ contains no leaves from $A_{t'}$.
 On the other hand, by (iv) $t'$ is fully-branched by $B$ (as $t$ is single-branched) and therefore there must be a leaf $u\in B\subseteq A$ in the subtree $T_{t''}$.
 In particular, $u\notin A_{t'}$.
 But this contradicts the property $(\ast)$ as $t'$ is the child of $t$ that is an ancestor of $u$. \end{claimproof} Using the above claims we can now conclude the proof as follows.
 First assume $B=A_s$ for some $s\in S$.
 By \cref{claim:prop(i)-(iv)}, $B$ and $s$ satisfy (i)-(iv).
 Presume that $B$ does not satisfy (v) and $B'\supset B$ and node $s'$ satisfy properties (i)-(iv).
 Combining \cref{claim:subtreeOfUpwardsForest} and \cref{claim:forestProp}, we know that $H_{B'}^\uparrow$ must be a subtree of a connected component of $F^{\uparrow}$.
 More specifically, $H_{B'}^\uparrow$ must be a subtree of $H_{B}^\uparrow=H_{A_s}^\uparrow$.
 This implies that $B'\subseteq B$ which contradicts the assumption that $B'$ is a proper superset of $B$.

 On the other hand, assume $B\subseteq A$ and node $s$ satisfy conditions (i)-(iv).
 By \cref{claim:subtreeOfUpwardsForest} and \cref{claim:forestProp}, $H_B^{\uparrow}$ is a subtree of a connected component of $F^{\uparrow}$ which means that $H_{B}^\uparrow$ is a subtree of $H_{A_{s'}}^\uparrow$ for some $s'\in S$.
 In particular, this implies that $B\subseteq A_{s'}$.
 Finally, $B$ must in fact be equal to $A_{s'}$ because otherwise $A_{s'}$ is a proper superset of $B$ which together with $s'$ satisfies properties (i)-(iv) by \cref{claim:prop(i)-(iv)}.
 Additionally, $s=s'$ because $s$ is the tip of $B$ while $s'$ is the tip of $A_{s'}=B$ and hence $B=A_s$. \end{proof}